ballerina-attic/connectors/gmail/docs/gmail/README.md

 # Gmail Connector

-The Gmail connector allows you to access the [Gmail REST API](https://developers.google.com/gmail/api/)through Ballerina.
+The Gmail connector allows you to access the [Gmail REST API](https://developers.google.com/gmail/api/) through Ballerina.
 You can invoke this connector's actions within a Ballerina `main()` function.
 The following sections provide details on the connector actions and the sample you can use to invoke them.

 ## getUserProfile
 The getUserProfile action helps to Get the current user's Gmail profile.